 We live in an extremely rich and extremely poor society.

 PS.
 For the next indefinite while blog post frequency will be reduced to once a week.
 The next few weeks and months are travel and activity rich with a number of milestones heading towards intermediate conclusions.
 Sometimes I think I have too many irons in the fire!

 That said, my intention is to be more active on Facebook at: www.facebook.com/TheExplanationWithSamKneller

 Not only is there my series of books The Explanation but another exciting project to do with entrepreneurship on a wide scale via internet.
 Stay in touch.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Warsaw: City of the Past, Present and Future
+Please use the Social Network links just below to share this information from The Explanation, Warsaw: City of the Splendid Past, Present, & Bright Future